Router Security IP Addresses Website by

 February 2024: Finally, a web browser is adding some protection for the devices in your Local Area Network.
 From: New Google Chrome feature blocks attacks against home networks by Mayank Parmar for Bleeping Computer (February 17, 2024).
 Chrome will now be on the lookout for public websites that try to access a device in your home.
 Quoting: "Google is testing a new feature to prevent malicious public websites from pivoting through a user's browser to attack devices and services on internal, private networks.
 More simply, Google plans to prevent bad websites on the internet from attacking a visitor's devices (like printers or routers) in your home... " The feature will be called "Private Network Access protections" and it will be released in Chrome version 123.
 Initially, Chrome will just warn about this, eventually, it will block by default (I assume).
 This feature should have existed decades ago.
 Hopefully other browsers will follow suit.

-To sum up: We should first pick a subnet that is off the beaten path, then pick an IP address within that subnet for the router (again one off the beaten path), then pick a range of IP address for DHCP.
-The IP address of the router has to be outside the DHCP range.
+To sum up: We first need to pick a subnet that is off the beaten path, then pick an IP address within that subnet for the router (also, one off the beaten path).
+Then, finally, pick a range of IP address to be used by DHCP, with the remaining ones available for static assignments.

 Using a non-standard subnet and assigning the router a non-standard IP address makes your network safer, but it is not a perfect defense.